 Everything you need to know about using your OEM switches with an m-Unit

-Considering that the 20+ year old switches are often the source of electrical gremlins due to dirty, worn out contacts and if the reason of installing an m-unit is to have a bike that is as reliable as possible then using high mileage OEM switches may be working against you.
-Then again, if your looking to maintain the original factory appearance you may want to trade some reliability for the right aesthetic.
+Considering that the 20+ year old switches are often the source of electrical gremlins due to dirty, worn-out contacts and if the reason of installing an m-unit is to have a bike that is as reliable as possible then using high mileage OEM switches may be working against you.
+Then again, if you're looking to maintain the original factory appearance you may want to trade some reliability for the right aesthetic.

 Stock Controls with separate Hi/Lo On/Off headlight switches:

-The 3 position Off/On/Off switches found on many vintage bikes will inherently not work with the m-Unit but if you are committed to using the OEM switches there is are ways to work around it.
+There are two kinds of kill switches most commonly found on bikes.
+Modern bikes have a simple On/Off while bikes from the Mid eighties and back may have a 3 position Off/On/Off switch.
+These inherently will not work with the m-Unit but if you are committed to using the OEM switches there is are ways to work around it using an additional relay.

 3 different approaches to dealing with this switch:

 - Ignore the kill switch and program the m-Unit so that you can double-tap the start button to kill the ignition.

 - Wire the Kill switch so that it interrupts the power to the coils.
 The issue here is that you have 12v running through the switch creating the opportunity for gremlins the m-Unit normally allows us to forego.